3rd edition as of August 2022

 - Describe the role of hormonal imbalances in mental illness.

-- Describe the role of viral infections in mental illness.
+- Describe the role of bacterial and viral infections in mental illness.

 - Describe commonly used treatments for mental illness.